 The ONAP architecture consists of a design time and run time functions, as well as functions for managing ONAP itself.

-Figure 1 provides a high-level view of the ONAP architecture with its microservices-based platform components.
+Figure 1: Interactive high-level view of the ONAP architecture with its microservices-based platform components.

-- Design time environment for onboarding services and resources into ONAP and designing required services.
+ONAP Design time environment provides onboarding services and resources into ONAP and designing required services.

-- Information Model and framework utilities continue to evolve to harmonize the topology, workflow, and policy models from a number of SDOs including ETSI NFV MANO, TM Forum SID, ONF Core, OASIS TOSCA, IETF, and MEF.
+Information Model and framework utilities continue to evolve to harmonize the topology, workflow, and policy models from a number of SDOs including ETSI NFV MANO, ETSI/3GPP, O-RAN, TM Forum SID, ONF Core, OASIS TOSCA, IETF, and MEF.

 Figure 2.
 Functional view of the ONAP architecture